 Clark County Dual Media Filters Upgrade and Expansion

-MWH Constructors, in a joint venture with Tiberti Construction, delivered this $94 million CMAR expansion project, which was the first CMAR project for the Clark County Water Reclamation District.
+MWH, in a joint venture with Tiberti Construction, delivered this $94 million CMAR expansion project, which was the first CMAR project for the Clark County Water Reclamation District.
 It is a 40 mgd brownfield wastewater treatment upgrade and refurbishment comprising a new filter inlet pump station, 16 new filters and associated chemical treatment facility, filter backwash system refurbishment (civil and mechanical), expansion of the existing UV disinfection capacity, new equalization basin and demolition of redundant facilities.
-MWH Constructors self-performed approximately 40% of the work.
+MWH self-performed approximately 40% of the work.

 - $2M in savings to the client.